sea-lene/VolunteacherManagementSystem/README.md

 ## Lessons Learned

-- Learned how to articulate technical challenges and solutions, and to handle ambiguous or undefined problems.
+- Leanrned analytical and problem-solving skills by handling ambiguous or undefined problems.
+Improved formal written communication skills.
-- Got experience of requirement engineering, analysis and designing software solutions.
+- Gained experience of requirement engineering, analysis and strategic designing software solutions.
-- Explored new technologies and concepts.
+- Hands on experience of new technologies and concepts.